LiddleChild/tmux-sessionizer/README.md

 3. Put key binding in `tmux.conf`

 ```
-bind 'S' new-window "which tmux-sessionizer 2>&1 > /dev/null && tmux-sessionizer || { echo 'tmux-sessionizer does not exist\n' ; read -s -k '?Press any key to continue...' }"
+bind 'S' new-window "which tmux-sessionpane 2>&1 > /dev/null && tmux-sessionpane || { echo 'tmux-sessionpane does not exist\n' ; read -s -k '?Press any key to continue...' }"
 ```